kenrector/sigma-cpv-kit/README.md

 File | Description
 ---- | ----
-F00/ | is a folder containing files to boot the CP-V F00 release. cpcp.tap | is a bootable CP-V PO tape created by Andrews University to support their hardware and C00 release software configuration. sigma.ini | is a simh V4 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
+F00/ | is a folder containing files to support the CP-V F00 release.
+There are two subfolders, one contains files for a Disc Pack swapper system and he other contains files for a RAD swapper system. cpcp.tap | is a bootable CP-V PO tape created by Andrews University to support their hardware and C00 release software configuration. sigma.ini | is a simh V4 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration.
 You may wish to modify this file, particularly the MT and DP attach commands to suit your personal environment. sigma-v3.ini | is a simh V3.12 initialization file.